-Shuttles act as a first and last mile solution offering door-to-door services
+Shuttles act as a first and last mile solution

 The backbone of the system, which runs on a fixed schedule

 Spatio-Temporal Point Processes with Attention for Traffic Congestion Event Modeling.
 Shixiang Zhu, Ruyi Ding, Minghe Zhang, Pascal Van Hentenryck, and Yao Xie.
-Transactions on Intelligent Transportation Systems.
+IEEE Transactions on Intelligent Transportation Systems.